Frama-C API - Interpreted_automata

 val get_automaton : Cil_types.kernel_function -> automaton

-Get the automaton for the given kernel_function without annotations
+Get the automaton for the given kernel_function.
+This is the memoized version of build_automaton ~annotations:false

-val exit_strategy : graph -> vertex Wto.component -> wto
+val exit_strategy : automaton -> vertex Wto.component -> wto

 Extract an exit strategy from a component, i.e. a sub-wto where all vertices lead outside the wto without passing through the head.